cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

   ![](/images/azure_blob_container_tutorial9.jpg)

-- Click `upload`, when the images are loaded you will need to upload a manifest file to do this click `select a file` and select it, the structure of your dataset in the container should be the same as when creating the manifest file, so the `upload to folder` should be empty.
+- Click `upload`, when the images are loaded you will need to upload a manifest file.
+When loading a manifest, you need to make sure that the relative paths specified in the manifest file match the paths to the files in the container.
+Click `select a file` and select manifest file, in order to upload file to the root of the container leave blank `upload to folder` field.

 Now you can attach new cloud storage into CVAT.